 Like many countries in the world, Ghana's health insurance was fashioned out to meet specific needs of its citizens.
 Since its inception, the country's health facilities have seen constant rise in patient numbers and a considerable reduction in deaths.
 The insurance scheme has however come under critical review lately.

-There are five medical schools in Ghana:
+There are five government owned medical schools in Ghana:

 1.The University of Ghana Medical School in Accra,

 2. The Kwame Nkrumah University of Science & Technology (KNUST) School of Medical Sciences in Kumasi,

 3. University for Development Studies School of Medicine in Tamale,

 4. University of Cape Coast Medical School and the

 5. University of Allied Health Sciences in Ho, Volta Region.

 Basic Medical education lasts 6 years in all the medical schools.
 Entry into these medical schools is highly competitive and is usually based on successful completion of the Senior High School Examinations.
 The University of Ghana Medical School, the Kwame Nkrumah University of Science and technology and the University of Cape Coast and University for Development Studies Medical school have however introduced a graduate entry medical program to admit students with mainly science-related degrees into a 4-year medical school program.
 Students graduating from any of these medical schools get the MBChB degree and the title "Dr".
 For the First 3 years Students are awarded BSc in the field of Medical science for University of Ghana medical school; and Human biology for KNUST and UDS medical schools.
 The University of Ghana Medical School and KNUST School of Medical Sciences in Kumasi use the Traditional medical education model while the University for Development Studies School of Medicine uses the Problem-based learning model.

 Medical graduates are then registered provisionally with the Medical and Dental Council (MDC) of Ghana as House Officers (Interns)